AkulaPhanidhar/Minesweeper/README.md

    - Implement a high scores system to track and display the fastest completion times, fostering competition among players.

-5. **Save and Load Game State**

-   - Allow players to save their current game state and resume later, providing greater flexibility and convenience.

-6. **Customization Options**
+5. **Customization Options**

    - Enable users to customize game settings such as grid size, number of mines, and number of treasures beyond the predefined levels.

-7. **Cross-Platform Compatibility**
+6. **Cross-Platform Compatibility**

    - Optimize the game for seamless operation across different operating systems, including mobile platforms.

-8. **Automated Testing Suite**
+7. **Automated Testing Suite**

    - Develop an automated testing suite to continuously verify the integrity and functionality of the game, ensuring reliability with each update.

 ---

 ## Conclusion

 **Minesweeper with Hidden Treasure** successfully blends the timeless appeal of the classic Minesweeper game with innovative features that enhance gameplay and testing capabilities.
 By adhering to the Model-View-Controller (MVC) design pattern and incorporating Design by Contract (DBC) principles, the project ensures a clean, maintainable, and scalable codebase.
 The introduction of Testing Mode with CSV board loading provides developers and testers with powerful tools to validate game scenarios and maintain high-quality standards.
+The addition of game saving and loading enhances user convenience, allowing players to pause and resume their games at will.
 With its dual interfaces, robust features, and thoughtful design, the game offers an engaging and reliable experience for players of all preferences.

 ---